JankGaming/jankbot-modules/wiki/README.md

 By default, the any admin can give permissions by using the command:
 `wiki permission give PERMISSION_LEVEL USERNAME`

-You can revoke permissions by using `wiki permission revoe PERMISSION_LEVEL USERNAME`
+You can revoke permissions by using `wiki permission revoke PERMISSION_LEVEL USERNAME`